Early detection and treatment of glaucoma are essential to preventing vision loss.

 Medications affect everyone differently and may impose significant side effects that can be unsustainable for some patients.
 For the right patients, surgery may be a better solution.

-Maintaining Your Vision
+Maintaining Your Vision for a Lifetime

 Unfortunately, there is no guaranteed way to prevent glaucoma.
 Instead, your best bet is to catch it as early as possible in order to minimize vision loss.
 This requires undergoing regular eye exams on a schedule recommended by your doctor.